Cara Collective to Honor Bank of America

 Cara graduate Dian Lang will also be recognized with the Jesse Teverbaugh Distinguished Alumni Award.
 This award is given annually to a graduate who is a shining example of Cara’s work to transform lives and communities.
 Dian started her Cara journey in 2009 as a new mother with few options for quality employment.
 Today, she works for 1660 Condo Association and recently purchased a home for herself and her now-teenage son.

-The Cara Gala is annually attended by more than 550 civic, philanthropic, and business leaders and raises more than $750,000 for our mission to eradicate poverty.
-Tickets and sponsorships for the Cara Gala are available at www.caragala.org, or by contacting Tara Harper, Chief Philanthropy Officer, at firstname.lastname@example.org or 312.798.3307.
+The Cara Gala is annually attended by more than 550 civic, philanthropic, and business leaders and raises more than $750,000 for the workforce development nonprofit.
+Sponsorships for the Cara Gala are available at www.caragala.org, or by contacting Tara Harper, Chief Philanthropy Officer, at firstname.lastname@example.org or 312.798.3307.